 Mission Statement: The Department of Emergency Medicine will provide state-of-the-art, compassionate emergency care in an environment of academic excellence.

 As any academic medical center, TMC has multiple missions.
 Our primary focus is on providing excellent patient care.
 We have faculty physician double coverage all weekdays and most weekends and a minimum of three emergency medicine residents at all times.
+Our faculty are diverse and we have seven fellowship trained faculty.
 We have a “Provider in Triage” about 10 hours per day.
 We have many patients with complex medical and social problems.
 To help better serve them the emergency department has 16 hours a day of social services coverage and case managers who are available much of the time.
 In addition we have 24/7 on-site behavioral health crisis staff who help us with our psychiatric patients.
 We also have a full time PharmD in the department who helps us with a variety of issues.

 Faculty and residents are involved in several areas of research.
 The department has a PhD Research Director.
 We have been a member of the Emergency ID Net research consortium for well over two decades and have performed numerous studies for that group.
 In addition, the department has developed some expertise in educationally related research.
 Others in the department have been involved in EMS related research for years.

-Of course, this is just a brief introduction to the Department and you will learn more as you explore the site.
-One particular area you may find interesting is the link to our updated Emergency Department Strategic Plan – 2019.
+This is just a brief introduction to the Department and you will learn more as you explore the site.
+One particular area you may find interesting is the link to our updated Emergency Department Strategic Plan.
 We have spent much time and energy planning for the future and I am sure that we will continue to better our department in every way.